tomjaguarpaw/blog.poisson.chat/posts/2021-01-03-iterative-categories.md

 Iteration, recursively: to iterate an action, is to do the action, and then iterate the action again.
 Conversely, a recursive definition can be approximated by unfolding it iteratively.
-Implemented on a sequential machine, we can use a stack to keep track of those unfoldings.
+To implement recursion on a sequential machine, we can use a stack to keep track of those unfoldings.

 So there is a sense in which these are equivalent, but that already presumes that they are not exactly the same.
 We think about recursion differently than iteration.
-Hence it may a little surprising when recursion and iteration both directly be seen as two implementations of the same interface.
+Hence it may a little surprising when recursion and iteration both appear directly as two implementations of the same interface.

 To summarize the main point without all the upcoming category theory jargon, there is one signature which describes an operator for iteration, recursion, or